FountainExponential/web/README.md

 The player makes some intimidating moves.
 ```

-#### Interleaving tekst and code
+#### Interleaving text and code
-Interleaving tekst and code implies that code statements span multiple blocks or inline code.
+Interleaving text and code implies that code statements span multiple blocks or inline code.
 A statement started in one code block  or inline code could continue in a following code block or inline code, making text and code weave together.
 This is similar to a template language like Microsoft T4 Templates or tools like Jekyll, Hugo or Pandoc.
-The text caught in between the statements will be treated as a hard coded string value by the code and when not assigned to a value, will be assumed it was meant to return and insert it in the text.
+The text caught in between the statements will be treated as a hard coded string value by the code.
+It is extracted from the text into the code, but when it is not assigned to a value, it will be assumed it was meant to return and insert it in the text.

 A continuation of a statement can only done inside of an Act, Scene, Moment or Slice.
 Because it's bound to these bounds, it must be part of the language or at least respect these limitations.
 Simply cutting an pasting, like template languages do, can lead to code not working or even worse code working sometimes and not working other times.